9001/copyparty/README.md

 * path: `shibayan -bossa` finds all files where one of the folders contain `shibayan` but filters out any results where `bossa` exists somewhere in the path
 * name: `demetori styx` gives you [good stuff](https://www.youtube.com/watch?v=zGh0g14ZJ8I&list=PL3A147BD151EE5218&index=9)

-add `-e2ts` to also scan/index tags from music files:
+add the argument `-e2ts` to also scan/index tags from music files, which brings us over to:

-## search configuration
+# server config

-searching relies on two databases, the up2k filetree (`-e2d`) and the metadata tags (`-e2t`).
+file indexing relies on two databases, the up2k filetree (`-e2d`) and the metadata tags (`-e2t`).
 Configuration can be done through arguments, volume flags, or a mix of both.

 through arguments:
 * `-e2d` enables file indexing on upload